siberianfox/g2wiki/Digital-IO.md

   - High must be > low or an error is returned
   - If the IO does not support PWM `dcl` and `dch` will return `null` and an error status code
 - Attempting to configure a non-existent `do` will return a `null` value and an error status code

-Notes:
-- Should we consider making the floating point threshold configurable?
-Does this solve some cases?<br>
-- The PWM configuration stated above does not have a few of the settings we currently have in v8 and g2:
-  - PWM OFF level - used for RC power controllers.
-Setting the right OFF value should be the responsibility of the toolhead functions.
-  - Asymmetric CW and CCW settings (independent).
-We may not need these.
-Never have so far.
-  - Linearity mapping (we don't currently do this)